GeoffreyEmerson/code-challenge/README.md

 curl -X POST http://localhost:3000/api/auth/login -H "Content-Type: application/json" -d '{"email": "sally@ccas.site","password": "CorrectHorseBatteryStaple"}'
 ```

-This will return a token that is required to access other routes.
+This will return a token string that is required to access other routes.
+A fresh token is required.
+The tokens provided in examples will need to be replaced by a new token.

 ### Signup: